DotFreelance/DotFreelance.github.io/_posts/2017-05-07-bog-brunch-game.markdown

 **The Prototype**
 ![Bog Brunch Prototype]({{ site.url }}/assets/bog-brunch/prototype-sample.png){:width="450px"}

-Right now, the prototype is simple.
+Right now the prototype is simple.
 It allows you to move around the frog in any direction using the arrow keys, and the frog turns to face that direction.
 This was built before any documentation was created as a proof of concept (to myself.)

 I had spent some time playing with different WebGL technology, considering:
 1. `Raw WebGL` -- I have a background in Graphics, so it isn't out of the question.
 However, I knew this project needed to be built quickly, so I looked for frameworks.